mttaherpoor/Interpolation-And-Evaluate/README.md

 2. Create a new branch:`git checkout -b feature-newfeature`.

-4. Commit changes: `git commit -m 'Add new feature'.
+4. Commit changes: `git commit -m 'Add new feature'`.
 5. Push to the branch: `git push origin feature-newfeature`.

 6. Submit a pull request.